microsoft/IoT-Plug-and-Play-Workshop/docs/ConnectSimulator.md

 1. Switch to `Simple Thermostat` and open `run.sh` file in `/demo/SimpleThermostat/script` folder

     ![DPS 04](media/DPS-04.png)

+1. Change `DPS_DEVICE_ID` at line #29 to the name you used in the enrollment

+    e.g. Thermo141

 1. Copy `ID Scope` from the sample IoT Solution, then paste to line #29 for `DPS_IDSCOPE` in `run.sh` file